 Principal Investigators: Drs.
 Elizabeth Shane and Adi Cohen

 The goal of this study is to characterize the effects of 24 months of treatment with romosozumab followed by denosumab on bone mass and remodeling in premenopausal women with idiopathic osteoporosis.
-This study has been approved by the Columbia University Institutional Review Board (IRB#AAAT1202)
+This study has been approved by the Columbia University Institutional Review Board (IRB#AAAT1202).
+This study is closed to enrollment.

 This study, funded by the FDA Office of Orphan Products Development through the Natural History Grants Program for rare diseases in 2017, aims to define the skeletal structure, bone metabolism, hormonal and genetic characteristics of women with PLO as an essential step toward the design of protocols to test targeted approaches to improve skeletal recovery and bone quality.
 This study has been approved by the Columbia University Institutional Review Board (IRB#AAAR0960).